Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Introduction

 \myparagraph{Main Contributions} Our main contributions are:

-\begin{itemize}[leftmargin=10pt, itemindent=0em] \item \textbf{\benchmark}, the first comprehensive, manually verified benchmark covering the Top 25 CWEs, with 50 vulnerable functions and their corresponding fixes per weakness (100 samples per weakness), yielding a total of over 1,000 verified vulnerable functions.
+\begin{itemize}[leftmargin=10pt, itemindent=0em] \item \textbf{\benchmark}, the first manually verified benchmark covering the Top 25 Most Dangerous CWEs, with 50 vulnerable functions and their fixes per weakness, yielding a total of over 1,000 verified vulnerable functions.

-\item \textbf{\dataset}, a large-scale (35,045 functions), high-quality training dataset curated from seven public sources using rigorous deduplication and a novel multi-agent LLM verification framework to ensure high quality.
+\item \textbf{\dataset}, a large-scale (38,548 functions), high-quality training dataset curated from seven public sources using rigorous deduplication and a novel multi-agent LLM verification pipeline to ensure high quality.

-\item Realistic Vulnerability Generation (\rvg) framework, a multi-agent approach to synthesize realistic, context-aware data for underrepresented CWEs.
-We used \rvg to generate synthetic and realistic samples for \benchmark, specifically targeting Top 25 CWEs with insufficient representation.
+\item Realistic Vulnerability Generation (\rvg) pipeline, a novel multi-agent approach to synthesize realistic, context-aware data for underrepresented CWEs.
+We used \rvg to generate synthetic and realistic samples for \benchmark, specifically targeting the Top 25 CWEs with insufficient representation.